-And that was when God spoke to us and we had the vision for 500,000 churches.
+And that was when God spoke to us and we had the vision for reaching all of India.
 That was the goal.

 We don't think anyone should be without access to the Gospel.
 And to have access to the gospel they need to have access to the church.
-So that's our vision: five hundred thousand churches, a church in every village in India.
+So that's our vision: a church in every village in India.

-Brother's always been my like guiding light with all this.
+My brother's always been my guiding light with all this.

 Partnering with my brother in this work has been such an amazing thing.